trustoverip/tswg-keri-specification/spec/spec.md

 Events that have a non-empty set of attached signatures which set does not satisfy the required thresholds may escrow the event while waiting for other signatures to arrive either as attachments to the same version of the event or to a receipt of that event (see next section).
 A Validator that receives a key event or non-key-event message that does not have attached at least one verifiable Controller signature shall drop that message (i.e., not escrow or otherwise accept it).
 This protects the Validator from a DDoS attack with spurious unsigned messages.

 Indexed signatures minimize the space requirements for signatures.
-The indexed signatures codes are provided in the CESR code table for indexed signatures {{see CESR Specification}}.
+The indexed signatures codes are provided in the CESR code table for indexed signatures [[ref: CESR]].
 Given an indexed signature, a Validator looks up the associate public key from the index into the appropriate table.

 #### Non-indexed signatures

 CESR also supports codes for signatures that are not indexed.
 In this case, additional information must be attached, such as the associated public key, in order for a validator to verify the signature.
-This additional information may be in the form of a CESR group defined by a CESR group code. {{see CESR Specification}}
+This additional information may be in the form of a CESR group defined by a CESR group code. [[ref: CESR]]

 #### Endorsements